tiramizoo/oxid-plugin/README.md

     * **Tiramizoo Delivery Set** is active
     * **Tiramizoo Cost rule** is active and assigned to **Tiramizoo Delivery Set**
     * Warning: We highly recommend to set customer's phone number as a required field.
-It enables courier to contact customer when necessary*
+It enables courier to contact customer when necessary

+*   **Delivery address and ordering date time**
+    * Customer's postal code matches to the retail location's area  [Service coverage](https://www.tiramizoo.com/coverage)
+    * Current date time should be fit with Tiramizoo open hours in specified area and shop business hours

 ## Additional features / Tips ##